Jadamso/Rbooks/docs/03-ROLS.md

 * https://theeffectbook.net/ch-InstrumentalVariables.html
 * http://www.urfie.net/read/index.html#page/247

-Note that the coefficient interpretation still rests on many assumptions
+Note that the coefficient interpretation still rests on many assumptions.
+Taking the classic case of supply shock in a market setting (the situation the method was originally developed for) we are implicitly assuming

-* do you know both supply and demand are linear?
+* both supply and demand are linear (and additively seperable in covariates).
-* do you know only supply was affected, and it was only an intercept shift?
+* only supply was affected, and it was only an intercept shift.
-* is the shock large enough to be picked up statistically
+* the shock large enough to be picked up statistically.

 If we had multiple alleged supply shifts and recorded their magnitudes, then we could recover more information about demand.
-One common diagnostic tool is simply to report the reduced form results, but we could use a nonparametric estimator to diagnose linearity at the same time.
+One common diagnostic tool is simply to report the reduced form results.
+We could also use a nonparametric estimator to diagnose linearity at each stage.

 ```r
 #reg2_alt_fs <- lm(Q~cost, data=dat2)